-The scorpion and the rose are a balance between beauty and pain; both can cause harm, the predatory arachnid with its poison, and the rose with its thorns.
-The rose is a universally recognized flower and adds a Gothic element to many tattoos.
+The scorpion and rose tattoo are a balance between beauty and pain; both can cause harm, the predatory arachnid with its poison and the rose with its thorns.
+The rose is a universally recognized flower and adds Gothic to many tattoos.
 This particular combination often appeals to those who want their ink to act as a reminder of how others cannot judge them.
-It also serves as a warning; getting close to these individuals can be beautiful, but also dangerous.
+It also serves as a warning; getting close to these individuals can be beautiful but also dangerous.

 7. Red Scorpion Tattoo

-There is something to be said about the use of color in tattoos, and it can make an eye-catching statement.
+There is something to be said about using color in tattoos, and it can make an eye-catching statement.
 Red is a popular choice for scorpion ink because the pop of color brings the design to life.
 Although these creatures are not typically this hue, there is a particular species with potent venom known as the Red Indian scorpion, native to India.
-Whether your ink is a nod to this predatory arachnid, or you merely like the bold artwork, well, this is open to your interpretation.
+Whether your ink is a nod to this predatory arachnid or you merely like the bold artwork, this is open to your interpretation.

 8. Scorpion and the Frog Tattoo